deepchecks/deepchecks/docs/source/getting-started/welcome.rst

 .. admonition:: Join Our Community 👋
    :class: tip

-   In addition to perusing the documentation, please feel free to ask questions on our `Slack Community <https://join.slack.com/t/deepcheckscommunity/shared_invite/zt-y28sjt1v-PBT50S3uoyWui_Deg5L_jg>`_, or to post a issue or start a discussion on `Github <https://github.com/deepchecks/deepchecks/issues>`_.
+   In addition to perusing the documentation, feel free to:

+   - Ask questions on our `Slack Community <https://www.deepchecks.com/slack>`__,
+   - Post an issue or start a discussion on `Github Issues <https://github.com/deepchecks/deepchecks/issues>`__.

+   To support us, please give us a star ⭐️ on `Github <https://github.com/deepchecks/deepchecks>`__, it really means a lot for open source projects!

 💻 Installation